Defence Health Fund Review

 Claim on the spot through the HICAPS payment system at your provider.

-You can also claim through the Defence Health mobile claiming app, through Online Member Services, or by email, mail or fax.
+You can also claim online through the Online Member services, through the Defence Health mobile claiming app, or by email, mail or fax.

-Defence Health has agreements with most private hospitals and day clinics across Australia.
+Defence Health has agreements with most hospital and day surgery providers across Australia.

 When comparing policies, it's worth checking if your local hospitals and clinics are covered.